CBD Beginner’s Guide

 For thousands of years, CBD, or cannabidiol, has been relied on as a healing agent.
 It’s one of over 150 naturally occurring compounds called phytocannabinoids found in the Cannabis Sativa plant, which is grown either as “industrial hemp” (has less than 0.3% tetrahydrocannabinol, or THC, content) or as “marijuana” (with up to 30% THC content).

 It bears noting that THC is psychoactive while CBD is not.
 It doesn’t make you feel “stoned” or intoxicated, because it interacts differently than THC with receptors in the Endocannabinoid System (ECS), our body’s biological system for managing overall homeostasis (the body’s state of balance).
-It helps us regulate sleep, inflammation, mood, hormones, our immune system, and more.
+It may help us regulate sleep, mood, hormones, our immune system, and more.

 Benefits of CBD

-Considering CBD’s ability to address a range of concerns through the ECS, it’s no wonder that research and anecdotal evidence is mounting on CBD’s ability to potentially treat autoimmune diseases, neurological conditions, metabolic syndrome, neuropsychiatric illness, gut disorders, cardiovascular dysfunction, and skin concerns, according to Project CBD. it has also been shown to help regulate mood and substance-abuse disorders, improve chronic insomnia, and help harden bone after a fracture.
+Considering CBD’s ability to address a range of concerns through the ECS, it’s no wonder that research and anecdotal evidence is mounting on CBD’s ability to potentially treat autoimmune diseases, neurological conditions, metabolic syndrome, neuropsychiatric illness, gut disorders, cardiovascular dysfunction, and skin concerns, according to Project CBD.
+It has also may potentially have effects on regulating mood and substance-abuse disorders and helping harden bone after a fracture.

 Types of CBD